metal-by-example/metal-hdr-video/README.md

-# metal-hdr-video
+# Metal HDR Video Playback with AVFoundation

-A demonstration of how to play back HDR video with Metal and AVFoundation
+This sample code accompanies the ["Rendering HDR Video with AVFoundation and Metal"](https://metalbyexample.com/hdr-video/) article on Metal by Example.